 What’s the best method for harnessing creativity in your artistic pursuits?
 There’s no one right answer.
 Practicing your craft is a great way to refine existing knowledge, skills, and abilities, but experimentia goes beyond practice into the unlimited field of exploration.
-With Leanne’s guidance, we examine both approaches and discover why each is important for connecting with our voice.
+With Leanne Trivett S.’s guidance, we examine both approaches and discover why each is important for connecting with our voice.

 Leanne is very passionate about this process.
 She uses experimentation in her daily artistic journey and invites others to do the same.
 As she encourages you to tell your own story, we focus on creativity: investigating emotions, trying new things with our imagery (including the use of text), and getting innovative with printed photographs.